 JOHNNY, locked into La Premier's beat, journeys from the dock in pursuit of her.
 He passes through several distinctive neighborhoods of New Orleans.
-Each neighborhood has its own music which illustrates the type of neighborhood that it is: the Garden District of large elegant houses where the wealthy white people live; the French Quarter with absinthe houses, coffee shops, a "good time" strip for white people; Little Italy where the immigrant population lives; Perdido Street lined with tonk houses, black music halls and barrel houses; to the edges of The District: Storyville: cribs where whores sell themselves for a few cents and a few minutes -

-(Here a PROSTITUTE dressed as a baby doll sings "When They Gets They Lovin" They's Gone" accompanied by two CRIB GIRLS.)
+Each neighborhood has its own music which illustrates the type of neighborhood that it is: the Garden district of large elegant houses where the wealthy white people live; the French Quarter with absinthe houses, coffee shops, a "good time" strip for white people; Little Italy where the immigrant population lives; Perdido Street lined with tonk houses, black music halls and barrel houses; to the edges of The District: Storyville: cribs where whores sell themselves for a few cents and a few minutes.
+(Here a PROSTITUTE dressed as a baby doll sings "When They Gets They Lovin' They's Gone.")
+Then the large brothels for whites only, where white women and/or Octeroons are available in luxurious surroundings.
+Finally he arrives at 200 North Basin Street -- La Premier's house.
+He stops before its wide open wild red shutters.
+(When he sees these shutters, there should be the same musical refrain that accompanied La Premier's leg opening gesture when she exited from the dock scene.)